Uniguest-Product/Secure-Advantage/README.md

    *	TOU now has text for dedicated BPS kiosks – Relates SE-1316
    *	Bolded cost and time values in rate card details for TOU so it’s more obvious how much time, service, or other benefits/services are being charged for.
    *	Transaction Lookup Tool now has a new UI with an improved experience!
+   * Session Details are now organized by date/time rather than First In last out order

 *	Windows Client